 One of the mental game classics for sport was a book written by Dr. Bob Rotella called 'Golf Is NOT A Game Of Perfect'.

-It was one of the first books that really helped me to understand that mistakes happen, when they do it's not a disaster, and it doesn't make you less worthy.
+It was one of the first books that really helped me to understand that mistakes are going to happen, and they don't make you less worthy.

-BUT... how you respond and recover from those mistakes matters.
+BUT... how you respond to and recover from those mistakes (or unlucky/unfair situations) matters.
 That's what illuminates your true character.

 There's a great saying, "sport doesn't develop character, it reveals it".